How Does It Work?

 What happens during the home visit?

 During the home or virtual visit one of our volunteers will assess your home and work with you to match your family to the perfect dog.

 Is there an adoption fee, and how is it determined?

 Yes, there is an adoption donation fee which is separate from the application fee.
 The adoption fee varies according to the age of the dog, as specified below.
-The fee helps offset medical costs, including spaying/neutering, vaccinations, any necessary treatments for infections, and major surgeries.
+The fee helps offset medical costs, including spaying/neutering, vaccinations, treatment of heartworms, or major surgeries.
 Additionally, the fees are also used for microchipping, behavioral training and boarding for our orphans.

 Adoption Fees are as follows and are non-refundable: